 When To Go

 High season is from November through February.
 You can expect sun, heat, and very little rain.
 Summer rolls in with high temperatures in March and April.
 Next up is the rainy season, where you can either expect the occasional shower or non-stop torrential thunderstorms.
 Cross your fingers.
-As you can imagine, crowds are overflowing during high season and drop off considerably during the rainy season with lower prices.
+As you can imagine, crowds are overflowing (before Covid) during high season and drop off considerably during the rainy season with lower prices.

 Traveling During Covid

 I traveled to Koh Mak in June (and follow up visits in September and February of 2021) as Thailand has opened up significantly.
 There was the occasional face mask in addition to the occasional bottle of hand sanitizer, but otherwise you would not realize there is a global epidemic.

 There is no warning about crime or heavy traffic.
 My warning is in regard to sandflies.
 This in my opinion is the major detraction of Koh Mak.
 These bites are painful.
 I was advised by hotel staff to slather on coconut oil.
 Sandflies allegedly avoid this smell.

 I cut my leg and it got infected.
 Not too smart of me by not keeping it clean.
 I went to the local clinic to get it cleaned and bandaged.
 I left with antibiotics and some other supplies.
 The entire cost 300 Baht.